udecode/jotai-x/packages/jotai-x/README.md

   );
 };

-// Accessing state from the specified scope.
-Default scope is the closest one const Component = () => {
+// Accessing state from the specified scope. const Component = () => {
   // Here, we get the state from the parent scope const [name, setName] = useAppStore('parent').use.name();
-  // Here, we get the state from the child scope (default) const onUpdateName = useAppStore().get.onUpdateName().fn;
+  // Here, we get the state from the closest scope (default) const onUpdateName = useAppStore().get.onUpdateName().fn;

   return (